Today, oxu.az has published an interview with me. You can find the original Russian version here: http://ru.oxu.az/culture/39357

-Below you will find English translation:
+Below is the English translation:

 Interview with famous Polish photographer Tomasz Przychodzień for www.oxu.az news site

-I started like everyone – shooting everything and everywhere, bringing hundreds of photos from each trip or event – those kinds you never have time to browse later and you can bore your friends to death because they all look the same.
-With time, I started to understand basics like exposure, composition and other photographic essentials, I started to meet with other photographers, develop my workshop and interests.
-I read a lot of books regarding photography focusing on creation process rather than technical issues, which I believe are not essential and their development goes along with development of perception of reality shown through your photographs.
-Of course I followed works of such photographers as Henri Cartier-Bresson, Richard Avedon, Robert Capa, Tomasz Gudzowaty just to name a few – their works influenced me a lot.
+I started just like everyone – shooting everything and everywhere, bringing hundreds of photos from each trip or event – the ones that you never have time to browse later and you can bore your friends to death as they all look the same.
+With time, I started to understand the basics, like exposure, composition and other photographic essentials, began to meet with other photographers, developed my workshop and interests.
+I read a lot of books regarding photography, focusing on creation process rather than technical issues, which I believe are not essential and their development goes along with the development of reality perception shown through your photographs.
+Of course I followed works of such photographers as Henri Cartier-Bresson, Richard Avedon, Robert Capa, Tomasz Gudzowaty, just to name a few – their works influenced me a lot.

 How the idea of making photos came to your mind?
 Did you have any information about our country before coming here? (please include here an information about when and how did you arrive to Azerbaijan)

 It is difficult to describe a country after a short visit or two.
-To me it is a country of contrasts and rapid development.
-Polish novelist Stefan Żeromski mentioned Baku in his novel “Early Spring”.
-The main character living in Baku, had a vision of returning to Poland and seeing houses made of glass there.
-Right now it’s rather Azerbaijan who can be proud of its modernity and the idea “glass houses” is being developed here.
-What attracts me the most is that on one hand you can admire all those amazing pieces of modern architecture of Baku and on the other hand when you travel to more remote areas like Lahij you feel like you visit another country.
-This diversity can be a great asset but it can also be a threat to local culture.
+To me, it is a country of contrasts and rapid development.
+Polish novelist Stefan Żeromski mentioned Baku in his novel “The Coming Spring”.
+The main character was living in Baku when he had a vision of returning to Poland and seeing houses made of glass there.
+Right now, it’s rather Azerbaijan which can be proud of its modernity and the idea of “glass houses” is being developed here.
+What attracts me the most is that, on one hand, you can admire all those amazing pieces of modern architecture in Baku and, on the other hand, when you travel to more remote areas, like Lahij, you feel like you visit another country.
+This diversity can be both a great asset and a threat to local culture.
 I hope I won’t see the modernity coming to remote rural areas.

 Which photograph can you name “the best photo I’ve made in Azerbaijan” and why?